Creating A Truly Great eCommerce Experience For Users

 To increase organic traffic, online stores are turning their marketing efforts to SEO optimisation to improve their website ranking within search engines like Google.

-In this article, we’ll discuss what makes a great eCommerce experience and how it can attract, engage, and retain your customers.
+This article discusses what makes a great eCommerce experience and how it can attract, engage, and retain your customers.

 The quality of your relationship with online customers and the experience you deliver to them largely depends on your ability to build trust.